Herbalife: Profiting From The Obesity Pandemic

 Conclusion

 Despite previous market turmoil for Herbalife, the Wall Street's drama of bulls vs. bears has lost steam.
 The firm already paid its dues with the appropriate authority as well as fine-tuned its business practices.
 Freed from draining legal battles (and bad brand image), net earnings should be higher going forward.
 In capturing the vast obesity market, the company ensured its future sales growth.
 So long as Herbalife operates its business with integrity, we expect much fortunes for shareholders ahead.
-And with both Wall Street analysts as well as Finbox appraising Herbalife as undervalued with significant upsides, this bet can be highly profitable for the medium- to long-term holding.
+And, with both Wall Street analysts as well as Finbox appraising Herbalife as undervalued with significant upsides, this bet can be highly profitable for the medium- to long-term holding.

 Author Note: If you enjoy reading our research, be sure to click the follow button for latest insights.